Jamiat al-Zahra

 The seminary teaches female students only, both Iranian and foreign.
 Most students attend the college, though distance learning is also possible.

 If they are single, students may reside in the dormitories associated with Jami'at al-Zahra.
 Otherwise, they live at home.

 Jami'at al-Zahra was founded in 1984 to unite several women's seminaries in Qom, including Maktab-e Ali, Maktab-e Tawhid (the women's wing of the Haqqani seminary), and Dar al-Zahra (the women's wing of grand ayatollah Shariatmadari's Dar al-Tabligh), which had all opened in the 1970s.

-From its inception until today, 12,000 students have enrolled in Jami'at al-Zahra.
+From the beginning of its establishment until today, 64,000 students have graduated from there, and now 25,000 students from more than 100 countries are studying there.
 Many religious women enter Jami'at al-Zahra today, because "there is less competition to enter these [religious] schools than to enter the universities, for which students need to pass the barrier of the national concour (the national entrance exam)."

 Teachers at Jami'at al-Zahra include Rahim Ra’ouf, Fariba Alasvand and Farideh Mostafavi (Khomeini's daughter).